boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 # Reference Framework and Architecture

 {{?I-D.ietf-teas-ietf-network-slices}} is the authoritative IETF framework for Network Slices.
-This document provides definitions for a set of core terms and specifies a framework for the provision of Network Slice Services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
+It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
 The document refers to such slices as IETF Network Slice.

 {{?I-D.ietf-teas-ietf-network-slices}} provides a clear distinction between: